yxuco/ethdecoder/README.md

 * `decode` command fetches Ethereum transactions and events from BigQuery public data store, decodes them and then writes the result to a CouchDB database.
 It also builds a reference cache of contract ABIs by using Etherscan API calls.
 * `update` command updates the contract cache in batches by fetching metadata and related token info from BigQuery public data store.
+* `export` command queries a CouchDB view, and format the result as a CSV file, so it can be imported to a data analytics tool.

 ### Decode